Hidden depths in the local Universe: The Stellar Stream Legacy Survey: Data analysis and photometry

 \subsection{Disentangling tidal features from Galactic cirri}

-In this section we describe our strategy to recognize false detections due to Galactic dust, which often mimics the morphology and surface brightness of tidal features in deep images.
+In this section we describe a potentially useful test to identify false detections due to Galactic dust, which often mimics the morphology and surface brightness of tidal features in deep images.
 Our selection criteria reject galaxies in the zone of avoidance (Galactic latitudes $|b| < 20\deg$).
 However, low-surface brightness, optically-thin dust clouds at relatively high Galactic latitudes are expected to be detected in our deep data.